apache/parquet-format/LogicalTypes.md

 }
 ```

-For backward-compatibility, the type of elements in `LIST`-annotated 2-level
+For backward-compatibility, the type of elements in `LIST`-annotated structures
-structures should always be determined by the following rules:
+should always be determined by the following rules if they cannot be determined
+as 3-level structures:

 1. If the repeated field is not a group, then its type is the element type and
    elements are required.
 2. If the repeated field is a group with multiple fields, then its type is the
    element type and elements are required.
-3. If the repeated field is a group with a `repeated` field, then the repeated
+3. If the repeated field is a group with one field and the repetition of that
-   field is the element type because the type cannot be a 3-level list.
+   field is `repeated`, then its type is the element type and elements are
+   required.
 4. If the repeated field is a group with one field and is named either `array`
    or uses the `LIST`-annotated group's name with `_tuple` appended then the
    repeated type is the element type and elements are required.